-We operate a six-day week for Senior School pupils with a wide range of activities provided to pupils to give them every opportunity to excel academically, and to flourish in sport, the arts, leadership and service.
+We operate a 5 day week for Senior School pupils with a wide range of activities provided to pupils to give them every opportunity to excel academically, socially and personally as well as to flourish in sport, the arts, leadership and service.
+We provide a holistic education, mindful that we are educating the next generation of leaders – scientists, doctors, politicians and humanitarians – who will need to be principled and moral, resilient and adaptable.
+Our wide range of activities develops the whole child and challenges them beyond the curriculum.

 We believe that to do anything well takes time and application, so we provide our pupils with the gift of time.
 It would be impossible for any one pupil to access all that we have to offer, but their Housemaster or Housemistress will encourage and guide them to achieve the ideal mix based on their individual strengths, interests and potential.